CauchyPeano/validation-article/article.md

 # Using Validation in Vavr

+or

+# Validation in Java: your next friend after java.util.Optional (?)

 Vavr is simple yet powerful library intended to make your life better and also importantly make your code better!

 There are seemingly simple classes which could make great positive impact to your application.
 One of them is Validation class, which I want to explain in this article.